undus5/undus/content/posts/sicp-post-reading.md

 it's much easier to read, although I don't kinda like JavaScript.

 So what did I learn?
-Can't say there's a lot tbh, because I didn't remember much about the examples from the book, but truly get something.
+Can't say there's a lot tbh, because I didn't remember much about the examples from the book, but truly got something.
 I'm being more familiar with recursion, and programming language is no longer a mystery black box to me after finishing the first three chapters.
 In the last two chapters, it give me a chance to glance at inside of interpreter and compiler, even hardware.